Updated February 2021

 You’re wanting to expand and add more desks for new employees, but valuable floor space is already claimed by file cabinets.
 Or you have a mountain of document-filled boxes in the warehouse that are just unnecessary.
 Why the clutter?

 Human resources and accounting documents must follow document retention policies.
 When those documents are kept on paper, they end up in boxes or file cabinets, usually housed in the office or warehouse.
 A lot of people also leverage third-party storage companies to store their documents, which would add to the cost of storage and retrieval of documents.
-The physical storage of paper documents is a poor use of space, money and a pain to maintain and organize.
-By turning your paper office digital with a document management software, those documents can be stored electronically, and you can use that space for other purposes.
+The on-site storage of paper documents is a poor use of space, money and a pain to maintain and organize.
+By transitioning from paper to digital with a document management software, those documents can be stored in the cloud, and you can use that physical space for other purposes.
 (Read about how to choose the right secure bulk document scanning service for the paper files you're already storing.)

 Valuable financial data for your company has been compromised by an employee who looked in a file cabinet they shouldn’t have.
 How do you explain that to your executive leadership team or shareholders?